Help us improve our information

 You should work with your IBD team to decide on a treatment together.
 Your treatment will depend on how Colitis affects you.
 This will include:

-It’s also important to think about what matters to you about your treatment and care.
-This will help you and your IBD team make the best decisions together to find the treatment that’s right for you.
-Find out more in My Appointments Guide.
-Your IBD team should support you to understand all the options available and their benefits, risks and consequences.
+It’s important to think about what matters most to you about your treatment and care.
+This will help you and your IBD team find the treatment that’s right for you.
+Find out more in our appointment guide.
+Your IBD team should help you understand all the treatment options available and their benefits and risks.

 If your condition is mild and your gut looks healthy, you may consider stopping treatment.
 You should first discuss the risks and benefits of this with your IBD team.